 In response to the coronavirus pandemic the Australian government has announced there will be rental relief in the form of a moratorium on evictions for six months (a moratorium means a temporary ban or suspension).
-While the details are unclear at this stage the prime minister has said that renters in "financial stress" will not be evicted during the pandemic.

-If you're a home owner or have a mortgage, lenders have expanded their hardship assistance programs for homeowners.
 Read on to find tips for struggling renters and current support options, including links to tenancy support organisations.

 Can my landlord evict me during the coronavirus pandemic?

 There is now a six-month moratorium on evictions in Australia for renters affected by coronavirus.
 This mean if you are unable to pay rent due to coronavirus-related financial stress then your landlord cannot evict you right now.